Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling

 \subsection{Efficiency Analysis}

-We demonstrate ELHSR's significant parameter efficiency and data efficiency in Table \ref{tab:model_parameters_count}.
-Moreover, we investigate the computational efficiency of ELHSR by comparing the average time and FLOPs required to assign a reward to each sample.
-Figure \ref{fig:time_and_flops_average} presents a comparative analysis of ELHSR and baseline reward models across various datasets and task-performing models.
-The results reveal that ELHSR achieves orders-of-magnitude improvements in both time and FLOPs compared to the baselines.
-It is noteworthy that as shown in Section \ref{sec:scale_exp}, even a much smaller training dataset leads to satisfactory performance.
-This substantial reduction in computational cost, combined with its parameter efficiency and data efficiency, makes ELHSR a highly practical solution for reward modeling in both resource-constrained environments and large-scale applications.
+We demonstrate SWIFT's significant parameter efficiency and data efficiency in Table \ref{tab:model_parameters_count}.
+Moreover, we evaluate the computational efficiency of SWIFT by comparing the average time and FLOPs required to assign a reward to each sample.
+Figure \ref{fig:time_and_flops_average} presents a comparative analysis of SWIFT and baseline reward models across various datasets and task-performing models.
+The results show that SWIFT achieves orders-of-magnitude improvements in both time and FLOPs compared to the baselines.
+Notably, as shown in Section \ref{sec:scale_exp}, even a significantly smaller training dataset leads to satisfactory performance.
+This substantial reduction in computational cost, combined with its parameter efficiency and data efficiency, makes SWIFT a highly practical solution for reward modeling in both resource-constrained environments and large-scale applications.

 In addition to per-sample scoring efficiency, we also measure end-to-end BoN inference time on CoinFlip.
 The proportion of time spent by the task-performing LLM to generate answers ranges from 14.7\% (Llama3-3B+Starling) to 59.3\% (Ministral-8B+RLHFlow), with the remainder dominated by reward-model scoring.
 Replacing the baseline RM with SWIFT yields 1.7$\times$--6.7$\times$ overall speed-up (specifically, Llama3-3B+Starling: 0.3649s $\rightarrow$ 0.0543s, 6.7$\times$ faster; Ministral-8B+RLHFlow: 0.1762s $\rightarrow$ 0.1051s, 1.7$\times$).
 Notably, even the smallest speed-up (1.7$\times$) reflects SWIFT's overhead being negligible compared to text-based baseline scoring, and the largest gain (6.7$\times$) demonstrates that SWIFT can reduce wall-clock time by an order of magnitude when the baseline RM is particularly heavy.
 SWIFT's advantage extends beyond inference efficiency: it also significantly reduces training costs and GPU memory consumption during both training and deployment due to its minimal size.